arif30057/arif30057/README.md

 - <b>Technologies:</b> Spring Boot, ReactJS, NodeJS, HTML, CSS, MySQL

 ## ⚡ Fun fact
-I have a shiny BIG bold head, which is way more brighter than my future.
+I have a shiny BIG bald head, which is way more brighter than my future.

 ## 📝 Blogs and writing
 I've very active, writing content regularly to at least one of these.